mui/toolpad/docs/data/toolpad/studio/concepts/rbac.md

 ## Authorization providers

-In order for Toolpad users to have roles, you need to have those roles configured in the authentication provider they sign in with.
+In order for Toolpad Studio users to have roles, you need to have those roles configured in the authentication provider they sign in with.
 Each authentication provider has its own configuration settings for roles.

-Not all available authentication providers in Toolpad support roles, so you must use one that does if you want to use this feature.
+Not all available authentication providers in Toolpad Studio support roles, so you must use one that does if you want to use this feature.

 ### Azure Active Directory (now Entra ID)